 Do’s and Don’ts of Indigenous Justice & Right Relationship work for Settlers

 Are you a non-Indigenous person wanting to be involved in Indigenous justice, reconciliation and right relationship work but are afraid of flubbing it up?
-This workshop is for you!
-Come and discuss your fears, learn some basic "do's" and "don'ts", understand better what white privilege means in the context of this work, and be encouraged and inspired to take the first, second, third steps and beyond!
+We will be in community together, learn some basic "do's" and "don'ts", understand better what white privilege means in the context of this work, and be encouraged and inspired to take the first, second, third steps and beyond!

 Saturday: Kara Haug